 Our obligations under the Credit Agreement are secured by our accounts receivable and other rights to payment, general intangibles, inventory, equipment and fixtures.
-We also have credit approval with Wells Fargo Bank, which allows us to hedge foreign currency exposures up to 30 months in the future.
+We also have credit approval with Wells Fargo Bank, which allows us to hedge foreign currency exposures up in the future.
+Wells Fargo Bank modified the terms of our foreign exchange facility reducing our ability to hedge future foreign currency exposures from 30 months in the future to 12 months.
 We also have credit approval with Bank of America which allows us to hedge foreign currency exposures up to 24 months in the future.

-As of September 30, 2024, we had \$9.2 million outstanding under the Term Note used in August 2021 for the purchase of our Carlsbad, California powder processing and warehouse property.
+As of September 30, December 31, 2024, we had \$9.2 million \$9.1 million outstanding under the Term Note used in August 2021 for the purchase of our Carlsbad, California powder processing and warehouse property.

-On September 30, 2024, we were not in compliance with the financial covenants related to net income requirements as noted above in item (ii) associated with the Fourth Amendment to our credit facility.
+On September 30, December 31, 2024, we were not in compliance with the financial covenants related to net income requirements as noted above in item (ii) associated with of the Fourth Amendment to our credit facility, facility and a rolling four-quarter fixed charge ratio.
 In the next two quarters of fiscal 2025, we anticipate we will not be in compliance with the financial covenants associated with the Fourth Amendment to our credit facility related to net income requirements as noted in item (ii) above and the fixed charge coverage ratio as noted in item (iii) above.
 We have advised the lender and are currently negotiating a potential revised credit facility or waiver.
-Wells Fargo has advised us that while they consider our request for a waiver or modification, they will not be exercising any of their options pursuant to the Credit Agreement, but they are reserving all of their rights.
+Wells Fargo has advised us that while they consider our request for a waiver or modification, they will not be exercising exercise any of their options pursuant to the Credit Agreement, but they are reserving all of their rights.
 There can be no assurance we will be able to successfully negotiate a revised credit facility, or what the differences in amount, cost and other factors may be.

-As of September 30, 2024, we had \$12.5 million of borrowing capacity on our credit facility of which we had outstanding borrowings of \$ 5.4 million.
+As of September 30, December 31, 2024, we had \$12.5 million \$10.8 million of borrowing capacity available on our credit facility of which we had outstanding borrowings of \$5.4 million \$5.0 million.